mjastad/uptick/README.md

 ```

 ## Node Package(s)
-Node.js incorporates a package manager called NPM used to install and manage Node.js modules within the node.js enviornment.
-NPM is similar to *yum* or *apt-get* on CentOS or Ubuntu repectively.
+Node.js incorporates a package manager called NPM used to install and manage Node.js modules within the node.js environment.
+NPM is similar to *yum* or *apt-get* on CentOS or Ubuntu respectively.
 Node.js modules can be scoped globally or to specific projects for better isolation. change-management, and version control.
 When NPM installs modules pinned for a given project, it creates a folder named *"node_modules"*, where modules will be placed.
 All modules installed in the future for a given project will be placed in this folder.

 NPM can also generate a build-manifest named *package.json* for a specified project, where it can be used later to build a projects runtime.
-The Uptick application uses a *package.json* to recreate the applications runtime dependancies and is included as part of the application software.
+The Uptick application uses a *package.json* to recreate the applications runtime dependencies and is included as part of the application software.

 * Build the Node.js runtime for the Uptick project.
 The *package.json* should be in the root directory where you installed the application software (i.e. /var/www/html/).
 Running the command below will build the Uptick Application's runtime.